osman-developer/movie-app/README.md

     - `tmdb-sync`: (for sync with TMDB) contains dto, scheduler, module, service
 - `docker-compose.yml`
 - `Dockerfile`

+## THINGS WE CAN ADD/IMPROVE:

+- Global Exception handling
+- More Validations in functions & on properties
+- Add more DTOs (read, create, update)
+- Add more profile mappings to map entity & Dto
+- Add refresh token
+- Add OAuth
+- Add Authorization
+- Adjust the clearCache method to delete specific tracked cache keys
+- For retrieved data by complex queries, we can enhance the caching mechanism so we store dynamic cache keys in sets grouped by the ID (e.g: in rating service, we only clear all the cache that is only related to a specific movie that got rated.)
+- Add more API endpoints

 ## NOTE:
 This app is fully automated, you just need to run one of the following: